hisovereign/Fade-Monitors/README.md

 ### Settings
-Can be changed by opening, altering, and saving the script and are located near the top. eg change IDLE_TIMEOUT=1 to 30
+Can be changed by opening, altering, and saving the script and are located near the top.

+eg change IDLE_TIMEOUT=1 to 30, change DAY_ACTIVE_BRIGHTNESS=0.7 to =1.0

 To turn gamma on make ENABLE_GAMMA=false =true